mabho/visual_debugger/README.md

   - Cache keys
   - Pre-bubbling cache contexts
   - Pre-bubbling cache keys
-- Create view modes to split the display of additional information, and help controller share a lot more valuable information to the user.
+- Create tabbed navigation to split the display of additional information, and help controller share a lot more valuable information to the user.
-  - Create new tab `Discovery`.
-Auto-detect information about hovered layers would be displayed inside this tab.
+  - ~~Create new tab `Selected` to display information on the item that is currently selected by the user.~~
-  - Create new tab `List`.
+  - ~~Create new tab `List`.
 List all the page elements in the order they show up on the page.
-Selected item can be triggered from the items on this tab.
+Selected item can be triggered from the items on this tab.~~
   - Create new tab `Aggretate`.
 Displays an aggregated/consolidated list of page elements by object type.
 The established color codes should be present here as a visual cue.
 Display the number of times each object type is present on the page.
     - Beside each object type tag, display a checkbox delivering users the ability to activate/deactivate all the components of a given type at once.
   - Create a new tab `Configuration`.
 This tab can be represented by a coil icon only.
 - Add the ability to deactivate/disable individual layers so that users can more easily achieve layers underneath other layers.
-  - On `List`, add the ability to activate/deactivate layers individually.
+  - ~~On `List`, add the ability to activate/deactivate layers individually.~~
   - On `Aggregate`, add the ability to activate/deactivate groups of layers by object type.

 ### Development roadmap - Complete tasks.